Baci-Ak/Intelligent-Book-Recommendation-System/README.md

-# Intelligent Book Recommendation Engine
+# Intelligent Book Recommendation System

-This repository contains a project for building an intelligent recommendation engine for an online book selling company.
+This repository contains a project for building an intelligent recommendation system for an online book selling company.
 The recommendation engine suggests relevant books to users based on their preferences and past behavior.

 ## Table of Contents
 - [Project Overview](#project-overview)